Revere Beach Parkway: History

 Revere Beach Parkway was one of the first parkways proposed by landscape architect Charles Eliot, identified in an 1893 report to a predecessor of the Metropolitan District Commission.
 Work began in 1897, with the construction of a bridge across the railroad tracks of the Boston, Revere Beach and Lynn Railroad, now the MBTA Blue Line right-of-way.
 Although this bridge was lengthened to cross State Road, the original 1899 northern bridge abutment survives.

 Survey work was done in 1898 to identify the route through Chelsea and Everett.
 The Olmsted Brothers, who consulted on the parkway design, suggested its width be tailored to the cost required to take the land it ran over, resulting in a wider right-of-way in less expensive areas.
 By 1899 the entire route had been designed and land acquired, and the eastern section from Eliot Circle to Winthrop Avenue had been completed.
 When originally built, the parkway ran adjacent to Winthrop Street, but the two were merged during road widening in the 1950s.

 Construction between Winthrop Avenue and Main Street in Everett took place between 1900 and 1901, but was complicated by the crossing of the Boston and Maine tracks just west of where Massachusetts Route 1A crosses the parkway.
 Apparently originally expected to be a grade crossing, in 1903 a pony truss bridge was built to span the tracks.
 This bridge was replaced in 2015 by a bolted Parker pony truss.

 The final section of the parkway, between Main Street in Everett and the Fellsway, was built between 1903 and 1905.
 This stretch included three significant bridges: two across railroad tracks, and one across the Malden River.
 The railroad bridges were of steel girder construction, and the Malden River bridge was a drawbridge.
 The first of these bridges, across the B&M Saugus Branch line, is now used by the Poirer Memorial Roadway, and the parkway crosses the right of way on a modern six-lane bridge.
 The second, the Woods Memorial Bridge, was a double-leaf simple trunnion drawbridge built in 1954 to replace the original.
 The third bridge, which now crosses the MBTA Orange Line as well as commuter rail lines, was first replaced in 1956 with a modern six-lane bridge.
 The Woods Memorial Bridge and the attached bridge crossing the MBTA tracks were later replaced with two fixed bridges constructed between 2015 and 2019.

-The roadway has been significantly altered over the years, principally widening to allow for increased traffic flow.
+The roadway has been significantly altered over the years; this has mainly consisted of widening to allow for increased traffic flow.
 There are two places where original alignments of the parkway remain.
 One is the Poirer Memorial Roadway, which is a westbound access road from Santilli Circle in Everett to the Sweetser Overpass.
 The other segment is now part of an access road in Revere on the north side of the parkway.

+In 2024, the city of Everett won a federal Reconnecting Communities grant to redesign the rotary at Sweetser Circle.